ArweaveTeam/arweave-standards/wallet-extension/README.md

 # Arweave Web Wallet Extensions

-This file demonstrates how an Arweave Web Wallet Extension should structure it's API so that all dApps, as well as `arweave-js` can use it properly.
+This file demonstrates how an Arweave Web Wallet Extension should structure its API so that all dApps, as well as `arweave-js`, can use it properly.
 An implementation of this can be found at [th8ta/ArConnect](https://github.com/th8ta/ArConnect).

 ## Logic of the wallet